Bindukuruva/project2/README.md

-# New Project
+# New project
-This the new project created from local System.
+This is new project created from local system.